Khoren I of Armenia: Soviet period & Catholicos

 Muradbekian returned to Armenia in December 1920 after the country's government was already taken over by the Soviets.
 He was selected by Catholicos Gevorg (George) V as the church's chief negotiator with the Soviet government of Armenia.
-On March 4, 1923 the Catholicos appointed him as the head of the Supreme Ecclesiastical Council and as locum tenens of the Catholicos.
+On March 4, 1923, the Catholicos appointed him as the head of the Supreme Ecclesiastical Council and as locum tenens of the Catholicos.
 In the next year, Muradbekian was relieved from his position as primate of the Araratian (Yerevan) Diocese.

 Following the death of Catholicos Gevorg V on May 8, 1930, Muradbekian served as actual locum tenens for more than two years, until he was elected Catholicos on November 12, 1932.
 He was enthroned as Catholicos on November 13 at Etchmiadzin Cathedral.
 His reign was coupled with heavy repressions against the Armenian Church by Soviet authorities.
 Nevertheless, he was as "more pro-Moscow" than his predecessor.
 During his reign, he tried to establish peace and improve relations with the dioceses in the Armenian diaspora and raise funds for the restoration of Etchmiadzin Cathedral.
 The New York Times wrote that Khoren was "regarded by fellow-Armenians as an able leader who had successfully reconciled his spiritual duties with his civil responsibilities as a Soviet citizen."

 Death

 Muradbekian died in the late hours of April 5 or early hours of April 6, 1938.
 According to the Armenian Church and post-Soviet historiography, he was strangled to death by NKVD agents in his bedroom at the Old Pontifical Residence (Veharan) in Etchmiadzin.
-This is also the view held by historians, such as Rouben Paul Adalian, Vrej Nersessian, Christopher J. Walker, Felix Corley, Hratch Tchilingirian, Theo van Lint, and Thomas J. Samuelian.
-Others such as Simon Payaslian, George Bournoutian, Manuel Sarkisyanz, Thomas de Waal, Mary Matossian write about the widely held belief that he was murdered by the NKVD.
+This is also the view held by many historians, while others write about the widely held belief that he was murdered by the NKVD.

 Muradbekian's murder was part of the larger campaign to suppress the Armenian Church under Stalin.
 Violence against clergy was commonplace in the 1930s, especially during the height of the Great Purge in 1937–1938.
 In total some 67 Armenian clergymen were killed by the Soviets, including 64 in 1937–1938 alone.
 The anti-Soviet dissident Armenian Church U.S. diocese noted that Muradbekian became the first head of the Armenian Church (Catholicos) to be murdered since the 5th century Hovsep (Joseph) of Vayots Dzor was killed by the Persians.